 The state's main concern is public institutions that provide a public service.
-Public institutions are bodies governed by public law and state-controlled by various mechanisms such as appointment of representatives to management bodies, public funding and adoption of common rules and guidelines on public service by primary and subordinate legislation.
-Education staff at public education institutions enjoys professional autonomy over his or her teaching practice.
+Public institutions are governed by public law and state-controlled by various mechanisms such as appointment of representatives to management bodies, public funding and adoption of common rules and guidelines on public service by primary and subordinate legislation.
+Education staff at public education institutions enjoy professional autonomy over their teaching practice.